vidister/gimp-web/content/donating/index.md

 [TOC]

 Financial help is needed for many different reasons.
-The annual [Libre Graphics Meeting][lgm] is one things that the money will go to.
-It helps us to get as many [GIMP Developers](http://wiki.gimp.org/) to the conference as possible, so that we could do face-to-face team meetings, plan further development, fix bugs, and write new features.
+The annual [Libre Graphics Meeting][lgm] is one of the things that the money will go to.
+It helps us to get as many [GIMP Developers](http://wiki.gimp.org/) to the conference as possible, so that we can do face-to-face team meetings, plan further development, fix bugs, and write new features.

 If applicable, please specify whether you want to remain anonymous.
 While we usually don't publish the names of donors, this may be considered for exceptional donations.